vtJava/ImageConvolutionJavaProject/README.md

 The main referenece applied was Tech.abdulfatir.com Operating system is Windows 10.
 Eclipse Version used: Version Jdk 15
+This program works as a command line application.

 Overview of the app design:
 The application works is built with a primary menu and a larger filterMenu of kernels.